letantai3001180588/react-typescript-example/README.md

 ## User Login Diagram
 ![Diagram](public/diagram_login.png)
-## Describe how to login the user
+## Describe how to login the user.
 – The App component is a container with React Router (BrowserRouter).
 – Home component is public for all visitor.
 - Basing on the state, the navbar can display its items.
-- When web active, data is stored on Local Storage automatically – Fisrt, Login components have form for data submission.
+- When web active, data is stored on Local Storage automatically.
+– Fisrt, Login components have form for data submission.
 - After,Login components is checked.
 - Next they call methods from Auth.tsx to make login request.
 - Finally, Auth.tsx get data from Local Storage.
-Auth.tsx check username, password and response access login or failture
+Auth.tsx check username, password and response access login or failture.

 ## Data example
 ```